-particles derived from actual grasp experiences is severely limited - to a few hundred at best - by the fact that each particle is derived from a grasp executed by a real robot.
-This is not generally sufficient for importance sampling to undo the substantial bias exerted by the available hypothesis densities, which may even be zero in regions that afford actual grasps.
+ally sufficient for importance sampling to undo the substantial bias exerted by the available hypothesis densities, which may even be zero in regions that afford actual grasps.

 Grasp hypothesis densities can be derived from various sources.
 We have experimented with feature-induced grasp hypotheses derived from ECV observations.
 For example, a pair of similarly-colored, coplanar patches suggests the presence of a planar surface between them.
-In turn, this plane suggests various possible grasps [13].
-Depending on the level of sophistication of such heuristics, feature-induced grasp hypotheses can yield success rates of up to 30% [16].
+In turn, this plane suggests various possible grasps (Kraft et al., 2008).
+Depending on the level of sophistication of such heuristics, feature-induced grasp hypotheses can yield success rates of up to 30% (Popović et al., 2010).
 This is more than sufficient for effective learning of grasp hypothesis densities.

 Another source of grasp hypothesis densities is human demonstration.
-In a pilot study, we tracked human grasps with a ViconTM motion capture system [5].
+In a pilot study, we tracked human grasps with a ViconTM motion capture system (Detry et al., 2009).
 This can be understood as a way of teaching by demonstration: The robot is shown how to grasp an object, and this information is used as a starting point for autonomous exploration.

-Illustrations of some experimental results are shown in Figs. 12 and 13.
-A largescale series of experiments for quantitative evaluation is currently underway.
+Illustrations of some experimental results are shown in Figs. 17 and 18.
+A large-scale series of experiments for quantitative evaluation has recently been published (Detry et al., 2010).